5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/repositories.md

 * [Information and how to download, build, install and run](https://github.com/5G-MAG/rt-mbms-tx-for-qrd-and-crd#readme)

 ## MBMS Modem: [rt-mbms-modem](https://github.com/5G-MAG/rt-mbms-modem)
+The MBMS Modem main task is to convert a 5G BC input signal (received either as live I/Q raw data from the SDR or as prerecorded SDR sample file) to multicast IP packets on the output.
+The MBMS Modem can run as background process or can be started/stopped manually.
 * [Information and how to download, build, install and run](https://github.com/5G-MAG/rt-mbms-modem#readme)
 * [Releases](https://github.com/5G-MAG/rt-mbms-modem/releases)
 * [Docker](https://github.com/5G-MAG/rt-mbms-modem/tree/development/modem)

 ## MBMS Middleware: [rt-mbms-mw](https://github.com/5G-MAG/rt-mbms-mw)
+The MBMS Middleware main task is to provide the best available content to the (internal or external) application at any time.
+If available, it combines content from (mobile) broadband, WiFi with the 5G broadcast content from the MBMS Modem using an advanced decision logic.
+The content is presented to the applications in the form of an intelligent edge cache ready for pickup via http(s).
+Internally, the MBMS Middleware uses the 5G-MAG Reference Tools FLUTE library to decode FLUTE encoded manifest files and media segments.
 * [Information and how to download, build, install and run](https://github.com/5G-MAG/rt-mbms-mw#readme)
 * [Releases](https://github.com/5G-MAG/rt-mbms-mw/releases)
 * [Docker](https://github.com/5G-MAG/rt-mbms-mw/tree/development/middleware)